Rippling/OpenAPIDocs/docs/b-Partners.md

 # Partner Applications

-To get started with building an application on Rippling you will need to submit a development package to [application.partnerships@rippling.com](mailto:application.partnerships@rippling.com).
+To get started with building an application on Rippling you will need to submit a development package to [application.partnerships@rippling.com](mailto:application.partnerships@rippling.com) over email.

-The development package consists of the following assets:
+The development package should consist of the assets listed below.

-- Application Listing Assets
+- **Application Listing Assets**
-- Configuration Properties
+- **Configuration Properties**

+Check out the [Rippling App Shop](rippling.com/app-shop), where our partner applications are listed!

 ## Application Listing Assets

-For an example of a Rippling Application listing, please see here.
+For an example of a Rippling Application listing, please see [here](https://www.rippling.com/app-shop/app/slack).

 | Asset                      | Description                                                                                                                                                                                                                                                                                    |
 | -------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |